maobowen/PixelPlusPlus/README.md

 		llc myprogram.ll > myprogram.s

-4. If you would like to use any built-in functions or filters to process images, compile the built-in library:
+4. If you would like to use any functions in the standard library to process images, compile the file `stdlib.xpp`:

-		make -C builtin/ clean
+		make -C stdlib/ clean
-		make -C builtin/
+		make -C stdlib/
-		./builtin/toplevel.native -c2 ./builtin/builtin.xpp > builtin.ll
+		./stdlib/toplevel.native -c2 ./stdlib/stdlib.xpp > stdlib.ll
-		llc builtin.ll > builtin.s
+		llc stdlib.ll > stdlib.s
 		gcc -std=c99 -Wall -c load.c

-5. Produce an executable `myprogram.exe` for the Pixel++ program if you do not use built-in functions or filters:
+5. Produce an executable `myprogram.exe` for the Pixel++ program if you do not use functions in the standard library:

 		gcc myprogram.s -o myprogram.exe

-	If you use any built-in functions or filters, link all the assembly files and object files and produce the executable:
+	If you use any functions in the standard library, link all the assembly files and object files and produce the executable:

-		gcc myprogram.s builtin.s load.o -lm -o myprogram.exe
+		gcc myprogram.s stdlib.s load.o -lm -o myprogram.exe

 6. Run your executable: